artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

   : never
 ```

-And now the new version of `dipsatch` is type safe!
+And now the new version of `dipsatch` is typesafe!

 ```ts
 // All clear! :)